 You see, quick ratio is a shorten version of another ratio customarily used in business called the Current Ratio which is total current assets divided by total current liabilities.
 This means all current assets (cash, receivables, inventory, short-term investments, prepaid expenses) are divided by the current liabilities (accounts payable, credit cards payable, lines of credit, accrued expenses, payroll and regular taxes due, short term portion of long term debts, etc.).
 If you need help in understanding these two terms (current assets and current liabilities), I suggest you read the following two articles:

-So from this information, you can deduce that the quick ratio takes only the cash and receivables components of current assets to pay the current liabilities.
-So in business, this ratio should always be lower than the current ratio.
+From this information, you can deduce that the quick ratio takes only the cash and receivables components of current assets to pay the current liabilities.
+With business analysis, this ratio should always be lower than the current ratio.
 This is because the current ratio uses a greater value (includes the inventory dollar amount) as the numerator in the formula: NUMERATOR/DENOMINATOR.

 The problem with this is that it takes time (mostly several days) to turn the investments into actual cash.
 The key to the Quick Ratio is that we want to know right now, this very moment as to the value of the ability to pay the bills.
 It would seem to me that the investments component should not be included unless you can cash it right now.